adeel26in/mat/README.md

 Installation instructions:

-Download the appropriate binaries for your system and then do this (Open the terminal): cd Downloads/ && mv gat /usr/bin
+Download the appropriate binaries for your system and then do this (Open the terminal): cd Downloads/ && mv gat_ gat && mv gat /usr/bin # Change with the binary name

 Compiling from source: